vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

 logging.disable(level=CRITICAL)

-   Provides an overriding level *level* for all loggers which takes precedence over the logger's own level.
+   Provides an overriding level 	- level* for all loggers which takes precedence over the logger's own level.
 When the need arises to temporarily throttle logging output down across the whole application, this function can be useful.
-Its effect is to disable all logging calls of severity *level* and below, so that if you call it with a value of INFO, then all INFO and DEBUG events would be discarded, whereas those of severity WARNING and above would be processed according to the logger's effective level.
+Its effect is to disable all logging calls of severity 	- level* and below, so that if you call it with a value of INFO, then all INFO and DEBUG events would be discarded, whereas those of severity WARNING and above would be processed according to the logger's effective level.
 If